- Original Research Article

 In NAFLD rats, the statistical analysis using Spearman correlation was revealed that there was a direct positive correlation between cAMP and CREB levels, while level of ICER gene expression was negatively correlated with cAMP and CREB levels as in Fig. 2.
 In addition, CREB levels were positively correlated with liver function tests, fasting glucose level, fasting insulin level, HOMA-IR, and with all lipid profile parameters, except HDL-cholesterol which was negatively correlated with CREB.

 The hepatic lesions in NAFLD were divided into three main categories: nonalcoholic fatty liver (NAFL), nonalcoholic steatohepatitis (NASH), and cirrhosis.
-Areas of overlap exist between these three main patterns of liver injury, and they are probably best regarded as different parts of a broad histological spectrum.
-Histological examination of livers from NAFLD rats demonstrated the progressive development of substantial steatosis with inflammatory changes throughout the study periods (Fig. 3).
+Areas of overlap exist between these three main patterns of liver injury, and they are probably best regarded as different parts of a broad histological spectrum (Fig. 3).

 Histological examination of the livers from NAFLD rats demonstrated the progressive development of substantial steatosis with inflammatory changes throughout the study periods.